midonet/orizuru/README.md

 export OS_MIDOKURA_ROOT_PASSWORD="new root password" make
 ```

-The conf directory in the project contains a lot of files we created for testing this installer, you can look at them to see how they work.

-If you want to look at an example for a single host, localhost installation you can look at conf/localhost.yaml.

-You can also change the ip in there to another machine and start using it.

 Please make sure you use an ssh-agent for your ssh key passphrase so that fabric can login as root to the ips of the servers you defined without asking you for the passphrase.